gedrutten/Portfolio/content/3580qca/Week04.md

 > The entire material world, ultimately, is a network of inseparable patterns of relationships. (p242[^Capra])

-> Evolution is no longer seen as a completitive struggle for existence, but rather as a cooperative dance in which cretivity and the constant emergence of novelty are the driving forces. (p243[^Capra])
+> Evolution is no longer seen as a competitive struggle for existence, but rather as a cooperative dance in which creativity and the constant emergence of novelty are the driving forces. (p243[^Capra])

-Ultimately, the 3 above quotes from the forst 2 pages of this journal article change the way we think of the world from something of relatively independant beings operating solo to a world of interconnected beings cooperating, not cometing, to eveolve.
+Ultimately, the 3 above quotes from the first 2 pages of this journal article change the way we think of the world from something of relatively independent beings operating solo to a world of interconnected beings cooperating, not something, to evolve.

-Later, Capra argues that the cognitive sciences describe a mind that is not a thing, but a process - a network of self-generating and self-organising netowrk of components.
+Later, Capra argues that the cognitive sciences describe a mind that is not a thing, but a process - a network of self-generating and self-organising network of components.
 He continues to look at biology to develop the thought of the network.

 In the closing pages of the article, Capra brings the discussion from the (quite interesting) biological context to the social context.